CzechTea/WeatherAggregator/README.md

 You might use this program to only check the weather in your place.
 This program can save your preferences and once you ask for a weather forecast, you can choose your favourite place!

 ## Setup
 To use this program.
-You need
+You'll need

+- Installed packages of logging,requests,sys,csv,os,unittest,concurrent
 - An Internet Connection
 - WeatherAPI API key (you get it by signing in.
 It's Free!)
 - Open Weather Map API key (you get it by signing in.
 It's Free!)